 1. Make sure that a recent C++ compiler is installed.
 For POSIX systems, check your distribution or download from the GCC home page.
-For Window, download gcc 4.5 from MinGW (which is unfortunately a pain) or use our pre-packed bundle.
+For Window, download gcc from MinGW (which is unfortunately a pain).
 Make sure that g++ is in the PATH and working.